Ask any Christmas fan to list the things they love most about the holidays and Christmas TV specials will likely feature in that list.

 I love this one as you get Christmas Eve and Christmas Day (big ticks).
 At the start, we get to see Geraldine struggling with her Christmas sermon “the keynote speech at the party conference”, she dabbles with the traditional nativity and poetry, before settling on a Nativity / Spice Girls comparison piece inspired by Verger Alice’s gift to her.
 You then get four joyous variations of Christmas lunches, all with turkey, hats and crackers.

 Highlights: For 90’s retro fans there are great references in this, from Gladiators to Only fools and Horses “That Rodney, what a plonker”.
-Another one which is on British TV every Christmas so shouldn’t be hard to find, they even show it during the year on Gold.
+This is another one which is on British TV every Christmas so shouldn’t be hard to find, they even show it during the year on Gold.
 But the whole series is great, treat yourself to the box set, or put it on your Christmas wish list!

 The Good Life – Silly, But it’s fun….